3310 Lawbreakers

 Basic Considerations

-Individuals who, after February 7, 2014, have committed and were convicted as an adult of aggravated sexual abuse, murder, sexual exploitation, and other abuse of children, a Federal or State offense involving sexual assault, or an offense under State law determined by the Attorney General to be substantially similar to such an offense shall be ineligible for FS benefits if they are not in compliance with the terms of their probation or parole or are fleeing prosecution.
+Individuals who, after February 7, 2014, have committed and were convicted as an adult of aggravated sexual abuse, murder, sexual exploitation, and other abuse of children, a Federal or State offense involving sexual assault, or an offense under State law determined by the Attorney General to be substantially similar to such an offense shall be ineligible for SNAP benefits if they are not in compliance with the terms of their probation or parole or are fleeing prosecution.

 Controlled Substance Abuse Felons (Drug Felons)